 I’ve seen countless occasions of street boys receiving money and then fighting over it, doing more bad than overall good.
 Other occasions, it can be good to give food or clothes.
-My adice is to give food or clothes instead of money but be careful and use discretion on when and how to give.
+My advice is to give food or clothes instead of money, but still be careful and use discretion on when and how to give.

 Also, before you travel to Nairobi, it might be helpful to read about the current situation, you can start searching for information on places like the World Travel Watch or the US Security and Safety website.